AyWa/react-redux-ReactiveX/README.md

 ### BACK(only serve the front) & API(all the http request)
 - [ ] Ignore the API or not ?
 - [ ] Find a way to set the adress of the server with webpack or configfile ? like if DEV = localhost:9000 else 198....
+- [ ] If use NodeJS API, Make Isomorphic apps ?
 - [ ] others ?
 ### FRONT
 - [ ] Use Sagas